Prgrmmrjns/GRACE/README.md

 - [ ] 🔗 **Improved graph creation:** Allow input nodes to connect to multiple intermediate nodes (e.g., CRP → cardiovascular & respiratory systems)
 - [ ] ✂️ **Revise pruning method:** Prevent removal of predictive features, especially for the MIMIC dataset
-- [ ] 🤖 **Support more LLM providers:** Add Ollama and other model providers (currently only OpenAI is supported)
+- [x] 🤖 **Support more LLM providers:** Both OpenAI and Ollama are now supported for knowledge graph creation and explainability tasks.
 - [ ] 🩺 **Refined interpretability:** Make explanations more structured and useful for clinicians, researchers, and patients

 ## 💡 Get Involved

 Contributions, suggestions, and feedback are welcome!
 Feel free to open issues or submit pull requests.

----

-Made with ❤️ for explainable AI in healthcare.